 The National Waste Management Plan sets out the policy for waste management in the Netherlands.
-The Second Waste Management Plan covers the period 2009-2017, looking ahead to the period up to 2021.
+The Third Waste Management Plan covers the period 2017-2023, looking ahead to the period up to 2029.

-The National Waste Management Plan consists of three parts:
+The National Waste Management Plan consists of two parts: